 This interesting statistic was suggested by a doctor on another breast augmentation site.
 If it's right it works out at over 3 months for your breasts to D&F.

-There will still be other factors (skin elasticity, any natural breast size changes prior to surgery due to pregnancy and weight gain/loss, position of the implant, size of the implant, any previous surgery etc etc) that may speed up or slow down this process but this 1%/day D&F does sound about right.
+There will still be other factors (skin elasticity, any natural breast size changes prior to surgery due to pregnancy and weight gain/loss, position of the breast implant, size of the breast implant, any previous surgery etc etc) that may speed up or slow down this process but this 1%/day D&F does sound about right.

 If you're comfortable taking pictures of your new girls it can really help you to keep track of changes in a sequence of photos.
 It can be quite a revelation to see the change in their appearance unfold.

 Photograph your breasts once a week for the first few weeks and then monthly up to a year and I can guarantee you’ll see them drop and fluff.

 You'll see the most changes within the first 3 months but your breasts will keep changing up to a year post-op.

 Do Breasts Get Bigger With Drop and Fluff?

 I’m going to smash a breast augmentation myth here... breasts don’t actually get bigger while dropping and fluffing.